October 3, 2023

 Permissive and mandatory reporting are two of the most crucial safety nets when it comes to the safety and protection of vulnerable parties, particularly children.
 These reporting systems, often associated with cases of abuse or neglect, play a crucial role in ensuring the welfare of these individuals.

-A female Black medical professional is smiling and treating a young patient.
-Find out what the mandatory reporting training requirements are for nurses.
+A medical professional is smiling and treating a young patient.
+They are in a doctor's office.

 July 31, 2023